Every dorm hall has its traditions. Stanford’s reflects its wholesome camaraderie, faith, and contagious revelry.

 Lenten Witness Talks

-During Thursdays in the Season of Lent, one Griffin share a story of there experience of faith up to this point in their lives–often a mixture of struggle and grace.
-They are authentic and beautiful expressions of trust in one’s brothers to share so openly.
+On Thursdays during the Season of Lent, one Griffin shares a story of their faith journey up to that point in their life—often a mixture of struggle and grace.
+These testimonies are authentic and beautiful expressions of trust, as brothers share so openly with one another.

 Check out our faith traditions.